harryaskham/hif/README.md

 - TurnOn/Off etc handlers attached to the things themselves
 - Split engine and game into separate files
-- Lots of duplication in enactInstruction - reduce this down -
+- Lots of duplication in enactInstruction - reduce this down
-- need to write the lenses
+- Figure out MonadState again
-- figure out the quantification thing
+- Move some functionality outside of App